ivars-melecis/laravel-mix-spritesheet/README.md

 Used to delete separate CSS spritesheets once they are combined into one.

-## DEMO
+## Demo
 1. Create and open directory
 2. ``` git clone git@github.com:ivars-melecis/laravel-mix-spritesheet.git .``` or download zip
 3. `npm i` from root directory
 4. `npm run watch`
 5. `npm run serve` (in a different tab).
-Needed as simple opening HTML file will not work due to CORS
+Needed as simple opening of HTML file will not work due to CORS
 6. Open browser as specified in serve tab